 The determination of seat availability depends on the course, current seat counts, and admissions pipeline to ensure seats are available for current students and new admits.
-Generally, seats will be made available to non-MBA students via special permission approximately four weeks prior to the start of the semester though it could be as late as the week before the semester begins if the course is close to capacity.
+Generally, seats will be made available to non-MBA students via special permission approximately four weeks prior to the start of the course though it could be as late as the week before the start date if the course is close to capacity.

 Tuition for Iowa MBA courses is assessed in addition to on-campus tuition.
-Visit the Tuition & Aid website for details.
+Visit the lowa Tuition & Aid webpage for details.
 The Tuition Responsibility Schedule for Graduate and Professional Programs (GPP) is different than the general University.
 Only refer to this schedule for GPP courses and disregard any other tuition responsibility related information in other UI websites, communications or in MyUI.